 The main priority is always taking care of yourself first, even if that means giving up that sadistic, yet comfortable habit of wallowing in a loss.
 We can’t control what others do, but we can control how we treat ourselves.

-Jake Myers is a Licensed Marriage and Family Therapist licensed in California, practicing online therapy in the age of social distancing.
-He has a Bachelor’s degree in Psychology and a Master’s degree in Clinical Psychology, with a specialization in LGBT Affirmative Psychotherapy.
-He currently has openings for tele-health (video therapy) if you reside in California.
+Jake Myers is a Licensed Marriage and Family Therapist and the founder of Gay Therapy Space, the first platform for online therapy authentically for and by the LGBTQ community.
+He has a Bachelor’s degree in Psychology and a Master’s degree in Clinical Psychology, with a specialization in LGBT Affirmative Psychotherapy